Back To Top

 Reasons to avoid

-We know that there’s much more to an ironing board than its cover but we also realize that often people buy them because of the way they look as much as how big – or not – they are.
+I know that there’s much more to an ironing board than its cover, but we as a team also realise that often people buy them because of the way they look as much as how big – or not – they are.
 There’s something about the range of covers available for this board that makes us feel a little more stylish when ironing.

 There’s plenty of surface to take on sheets, duvets and flowing dresses, meaning ironing big items is much quicker and easier than on a small board.
 If this cover isn’t for you, then this board's covers are available in seven other colours/patterns.